bjulius/PQStreamDeck/README.md

 🔸 The second button (open Advanced Editor) expects to find "Open Advanced Editor" as the first button on your Quick Launch Toolbar.
 If this is not the case, you can either adjust your Quick Launch Toolbar, or revise the keyboard shortcut associated with this button in the profile.

 🔸 The third button (new blank query) expects to find "New Blank Query" as the second buttton on your Quick Launch Toolbar.
-Again, iff this is not the case, you can either adjust your Quick Launch Toolbar, or revise the keyboard shortcut associated with this button in the profile.
+Again, if this is not the case, you can either adjust your Quick Launch Toolbar, or revise the keyboard shortcut associated with this button in the profile.

 I hope you find this helpful and enjoyable to use.
 If you have any suggestions for future revisions or additions, please let me know.